googlefonts/vujahday/README.md

 # Vujahday Script

 Vujaday!
 That eerie feeling that nothing like this has ever happened before.
 This script font comes with both a plain and a script stylistic set.
-Its rough edge adds to the hand written feel.
+Its rough edge adds to the handwritten feel.

 ![Sample Image](documentation/image1.png)